NVlabs/imaginaire/MODELZOO.md

 ## Introduction

 We provide a wide range of pretrained imaginaire models for different tasks.
-All the models were trained using an NVIDIA DGX 1 machine with 8 32GB V100 using NVIDIA PyTorch docker 20.03.
+All the models were trained using an NVIDIA DGX 1 machine with 8 32GB V100 using NVIDIA PyTorch docker 20.06 or later.

 |Algorithm Name                               | Task                                                                                                            | Model        |  Resolution |